Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Details of the Variational Monte Carlo calculations

 where $\psi(\mathbf{r})$ are primitive or contracted GTOs.
 Notice that in Eq.~\ref{agp_expansion}, the expansion coefficients of the pairing functions are labeled with $P_{\mu\nu}^{\sigma\tau}$, to highlight their similarity with the density matrix of Eq.~\ref{eq:density_matrix}.
 Depending on the symmetry of ${P_{\mu\nu}^{\uparrow \downarrow}}$, the pairing function is dubbed as AGP with spin-singlet pairs (AGPs), AGP with spin-singlet pairs for triplet correlations (AGPu), and the combination of AGPs and AGPu~{\cite{2020NAK2}}, which correspond to a symmetric, skew-symmetric, and general ${P_{\mu\nu}^{\uparrow\downarrow}}$, respectively~{\footnote{Any square matrix can be uniquely decomposed into a sum of symmetric and skew-symmetric matrices}}.
 The basis sets employed in this study are described in the main text.
 When the JAGP is expanded over {$p$ = $N_{\rm el}/2$} molecular orbitals (i.e., only the occupied molecular orbitals are considered), the JAGP coincides with the Jastrow-Slater determinant (JSD) ansatz~{\cite{2020NAK2}}.
 In this way, we composed the JSD anstaz, where the SD part was taken from a DFT calculation.
 Indeed, the coefficients in the pairing functions (i.e., the variational parameters in the SD part) are obtained by CP2K and fixed during the VMC optimization step.
 Only the coefficients in the Jastrow factor are optimized at the VMC level.

-{ } The Jastrow term in this study is composed of two-body and three-body factors ($J = {J_2}{J_3}$)~{\cite{2020NAK2}}.
+{ } The Jastrow term in this study is composed of inhomogeneous one-body, two-body, and three-body factors ($J = {J_1}{J_2}{J_3}$)~{\cite{2020NAK2}}.
 We employed a spin-independent Jastrow parametrization in this study.
-The two-body factor is used to satisfy the electron--electron cusp conditions, and the three-/four-body factor is adopted to take the further electron--electron correlation into consideration.
-The one-body Jastrow factor, which is added to satisfy the electron--nucleus cusp condition, is not used in this study because effective core potentials remove the Coulomb singularity.
-The two-body Jastrow factor is defined by a long-range function as:
+The two-body factor is used to satisfy the electron--electron cusp conditions, and the inhomogeneous one-body and three-/four-body factors are adopted to take the further electron--electron correlation into consideration.
+The one-body Jastrow factor added to satisfy the electron--nucleus cusp condition is not used in this study because effective core potentials remove the Coulomb singularity.
+The inhomogeneous one-body Jastrow part is parameterized as:

+where ${{{\mathbf{r}}_i}}$ are the electron positions, $\xi_{\mu}$ are the variational parameters, and $\mu$ is the GTO index.
+The two-body Jastrow factor is defined by a function as: